How To: Require managed devices for cloud app access with conditional access

-Hybrid Azure AD joined devices - to get a Windows 10 device that is joined to an on-premises AD registered with Azure AD.
+Hybrid Azure AD joined devices - to get a Windows 10 or supported down-level device that is joined to an on-premises AD registered with Azure AD.

 To become a managed device, a registered device must be either a Hybrid Azure AD joined device or a device that has been marked as compliant.

 In your conditional access policy, you can select Require Hybrid Azure AD joined device to state that the selected cloud apps can only be accessed using a managed device.

 This setting only applies to Windows 10 or down-level devices such as Windows 7 or Windows 8 that are joined to an on-premises AD.
 You can only register these devices with Azure AD using a Hybrid Azure AD join, which is an automated process to get a Windows 10 device registered.

 What makes a Hybrid Azure AD joined device a managed device?
 For devices that are joined to an on-premises AD, it is assumed that the control over these devices is enforced using management solutions such as System Center Configuration Manager (SCCM) or group policy (GP) to manage them.
 Because there is no method for Azure AD to determine whether any of these methods has been applied to a device, requiring a hybrid Azure AD joined device is a relatively weak mechanism to require a managed device.
 It is up to you as an administrator to judge whether the methods that are applied to your on-premises domain-joined devices are strong enough to constitute a managed device if such a device is also a Hybrid Azure AD joined device.

 The option to require a device to be marked as compliant is the strongest form to request a managed device.